 Write headlines like they’re all your audience will see.
 (Because that’s often true.)

 During a pandemic in which misinformation can spread rapidly, it is not enough to craft headlines that “tease” the rest of a story, or are devoid of full context.
 You must assume that your average audience member is experiencing your coverage solely through headlines — because they very well may be.6 This is also true of social posts, so be mindful of accompanying text.
-(Related: folks who scan social for news snippets tend to be overly confident in their knowledge.7)
+(Related: folks who scan social for news snippets tend to be overly confident in their knowledge of that story.7)

-This is of particular concern with headlines that feature a quote, especially those that are misleading.
+This is of particular concern with headlines that feature misleading quotes.
 If a reader does not read the story, or if the headline does not provide context that the quote is misleading, they may be left with the wrong impression.
-Research has shown that misleading headlines impair a reader’s ability to recall the details of an article.8 If your headline is solely a quoted or paraphrased falsehood from a public figure, that’s not news, it’s just misinformation.
+Research has shown that misleading headlines impair a reader’s ability to recall the actual details of an article.8 If your headline is solely a quoted or paraphrased falsehood from a public figure, that’s not news, it’s just misinformation.

 For example, the story below is about one man’s mild experience with coronavirus, but the headline and tweet irresponsibly juxtapose it with just the word “coronavirus” as if it is mild for everyone.
 We know it is not.
 Sure, you could argue that this headline is technically accurate for the story, but again: few may read it!